-People with flu or digestive issues are sometimes advised to sleep on their back but prop themselves up at night.
+People with flu or digestive issues are sometimes advised to sleep on their backs but prop themselves up at night.
 If you want to sleep propped-up, it’s essential to support the spine.
 A little later in this article, we’ll discuss how you can achieve this safely.

 Sleeping on Your Side

 More than half of the population sleep on their side (lateral position).
 Side-sleeping mimics the fetal position; arguably, it’s the most ‘natural’ of all the sleeping positions.
-It’s often easier to keep the spine in neutral when sleeping on your side.
+It’s often easier to keep the spine neutral when sleeping on your side.

 - Trochanter (a protruding bone in the thigh area)